Jarichi/Mysteries-of-Rankhra/World Notes/Locations and NPCs/Makhshar Desert/Hunter Settlement/Badawi Hunter Tribe.md

 #group
-Base of ops is within [[Badawi Hunter Settlement]].
-They have been known for following some sort of [[Badawi|owlcat]], who is the Concept of Exploration
+Base of ops is within [[World Notes/Locations and NPCs/Makhshar Desert/Hunter Settlement/Badawi Hunter Settlement|Badawi Hunter Settlement]].
+They have been known for following some sort of [[World Notes/Locations and NPCs/Makhshar Desert/Hunter Settlement/Badawi|owlcat]], who is the Concept of Exploration

 The tribe is not lead by anybody and exists as an anarchist body.
 It mainly takes care of its own benefits and does not allow outsiders to enter without accompaniment of one of the members.
 The tribe only talks to its members, and visitors need to direct their questions to the guide in order to talk to them